COVID-19 is a new illness that can affect your lungs and airways. It's caused by a virus called coronavirus.

 For practical help and advice about maintaining your wellbeing in relation to coronavirus, click here.

-In line with government guidance we are minimising face-to-face contact wherever possible.
-As a mental health and learning disability provider we are acutely aware of how important contact is for the wellbeing and recovery of many of the people we support.
+As a mental health and learning disability provider we are very aware of how important contact is for the wellbeing and recovery of many of the people we support.
+We are working to be able to have contact face to face where this is possible and where it is the choice of the people we support.

-Our frontline teams are doing a great job in very challenging circumstances and are using all available means to stay in touch with people through channels other than face-to-face contact.
-We are trying to protect everyone’s safety and minimise the spread of infection - and we hope that people understand this.
+Our frontline teams are doing a great job in very challenging circumstances and are using all available means to stay in touch with people through channels other than face-to-face contact where face-to-face contact is not the best thing to do.
+We are trying to protect everyone’s safety and minimise the spread of infection – and we hope that people understand this.

 We have produced some advice for carers during the coronavirus (COVID-19) pandemic: